horizoncd/horizoncd.github.io/docs/tutorials/how-to-install.md

 ## Installation Process

-We use `helm` to organize Horizon's whole dependencies, which means you can launch a whole CI&CD system by Helm.
+We use `helm` to organize Horizon's whole dependencies, which means you can launch a whole system by Helm.

 **Mac**